-Using XML Catalogs
+Using XML catalogs

-When using Saxon from the command line, it is possible to specify a catalog to be used using
+using Saxon from the command line, it is possible to specify a catalog to be used using

-is the catalog
+files is the catalog

 file to be searched, or a list of filenames separated by semicolons.
 This catalog will be used

 to locate DTDs and external entities required by the XML parser, XSLT stylesheet modules